• Skip to primary navigation

 • Powdered sugar – for dusting the tops of the cakes

-how to make victoria sponges
+how to make Victoria sponges in cupcake pan

 1. Use a handheld electric mixer to cream together the butter and sugar in a large bowl until.
 Beat in the eggs and vanilla.